 When you are ready to sit down and take a break from exploring, be sure to check out the bars and cafes on Adrianou Street and Kydatheneon Street.
 The two streets are the main pedestrian roads in Plaka.
 They are the perfect place for people-watching the hundreds of thousands of tourists who visit Plaka all year round.

 What could be better than relaxing like the locals—on the stairs of ancient Plaka?
 Just grab a bite, sit down and enjoy the atmosphere.
 Feel like a Greek for the day!

 As difficult to imagine as it may be today, Plaka was once the seat of the Turkish “voevode” (governor) during the Ottoman rule of Greece.
 This neighborhood has seen it all!

 From the 1821 Greek War of Independence, when the area saw heavy fighting, to a massive fire in 1884 which burned down a large section of the neighborhood, Plaka has seen difficult times.

 However, it was only because of that destructive fire that archaeologists began conducting excavations in the Roman Market and Hadrian’s Library.

 Walk through nearby Monastiraki

-Also, be sure to check out the nearby area of Monastiraki, which you can reach by walking down Adrianou Street.
+Be sure to check out the nearby area of Monastiraki, which you can get to by walking down Adrianou Street.
 You’ll be impressed by the ancient ruins of Hadrian’s Library and the Roman Agora, which are only two of the many sites you can visit in this area.